Sable/HorsePower/README.md

 ## Project

 In the summer 2017, we started this project from scratch.
-We plan to build the framework in the first three months (12 weeks).
-Then, we could have another month to improve it and draft several technical reports.
+We planned to build the framework in the first three months (12 weeks).
+Thus, we could have another month to improve it and draft several technical reports.

 Figure 1 describes the workflow of the Horse framework.
 A candidate for the